TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 on both the FlasMem and SDCard filesystems.
 Delete a file by constructing its name in the Macro-editor, and then press [Rmv] remove.

-The sequence in choosing what to do when the keys M1-M24, S1-S24, T1-T24 are pressed is as shown below:
+The sequence in choosing what to do when the keys M1-M24, S1-S24, T1-T24, K1-K24 are pressed is as shown below:

 if S Keys Page 3: Keys S1-S24
    if Orange A-D Do SDCard large text files    - if ok exit if White  A-D Do FlashMem Macro-definitions - if ok exit else Do FlashMem Macro-Link actions - if ok exit if Orange A-D Do SDCard Macro-Link actions  - if ok exit else Do SDCard Macro-definitions    - if ok exit
-   Do S-keys actions as defined in Bank123
+   Do S-keys actions as defined in Bank123     - exit

 if T or M Keys Pages 1 or 4: Keys M1-M24 or T1-T24
    if White  A-D Do FlashMem Macro-definitions - if ok exit else Do FlashMem Macro-Link actions - if ok exit if Orange A-D Do SDCard Macro-Link actions  - if ok exit else Do SDCard Macro-definitions    - if ok exit
-   Do M,T-keys actions as defined in Bank123
+   Do M,T-keys actions as defined in Bank123   - exit

+if K Keys: Keys K1-K24
+   if Orange A-D Do SDCard MacroLink actions - if ok exit if White  A-D Do Flash  MacroLink actions - if ok exit If defined do (1 - FlashMem or 2 - Hard-coded) BSD K1-K24 Macros - exit

+Keys K1-K24 execute Linkfiles K01Link-K24Linkbyte macros, if none then execute BSD macros if not 0x00 - i.e K01-K24 will execute the defines in macroBanks.h BsDCode1-BsDCode1 28-51.

 Keys [M2] and [M5] show additional options based on Layer state A-D: They run an admin Command Prompt and admin Powershell respectively, only in Layer A, and do M-key Bank123 actions if not in Layer A.